web-240-responsive-design-na/7xx/README.md

 - added the divs to make the mountains
 - added some css to design the mountains
 - added some js code to make duplicate copies of the mountains

+inside out project step 704

+- added divs for the snow
+- added css code to design the snow
+- added js code to make the snow fall